 We do understand that making a complaint can be daunting, and help is available.
 You might like to get in touch with our Service Experience Team, they will also be able to sign post you to other organisations that can help, such as the Independent Complaints Advocacy Service (ICAS)

 What if I am unhappy with the response I receive to my complaint?

-If you are unhappy with our response and need further information please contact the Service Experience Team who can advise you on what options are available to you.
+If you are unhappy with our response and need further information please contact the Complaints Team who can advise you on what options are available to you.